albertodiazdurana/TravelTide_Customer_Segmentation/presentation/04_FE_advanced_features_QA.md

 - Maximizes customer satisfaction and ROI

 **Analogy for Elena:**
-Think of propensity scores like a "compatibility score" in dating apps.
+Think of propensity scores like a "compatibility score" in job searching apps.
 We measure how compatible each customer is with each perk, then match them to their best fit.

 ---